SAP/code-pal-for-abap/docs/checks/unit-test-coverages.md

 ### What is the Intent of the Check?

-The "Unit Test Coverages (Statement, Branch and Procedure)" Check executes the ABAP Unit-Test framework and verifies if the coverage is under the defined threshold.
+The "Unit Test Coverages (Statement, Branch and Procedure)" Check executes the ABAP Unit-Test framework and verifies if the coverage is under the defined threshold(s).

 > :WARNING: Use it to check a few objects only (it may cause performance issues).